 Then we pursued a ‘pod’ of whales which I think was seven.
 At least I counted seven spouts in quick succession . . . but they were intermittent and it may have been more.
 And when we got closer to those suddenly we were in an enormous pod of what I thought was hundreds of common dolphins.
 You could look off the bow and see dozens and dozens of dorsal fins and jumping dolphins to the left and right and ahead.

 Lastly, on the way back in, another pod that the captain said we just didn’t have time to go see, was off to our port and as I watched them, I saw over a dozen spouts in quick succession.
 They just kept spouting though so I don’t know if there were more or if by the time the last ones took a breath, the first ones were coming up again . . .
 I watched for about a minute and there were a constant succession of spouts that just kept happening there.
-But . . . it was pretty distant.
+It was pretty distant.

 Good day for marine life.
 Quite a few sea lions and, of course, cormorants, gulls, and pelicans.

-In the afternoon cruise, we had a lot of passengers in line with lots of questions and ready to board the boat for the afternoon cruise.
+PM: In the afternoon cruise, we had a lot of passengers in line with lots of questions and ready to board the boat for the afternoon cruise.
 It was so beautiful on the water and it felt like summer!
 Once we got past PT.
 Loma we headed north and came across our first whale of the afternoon.
 And he showed us some great views of his fluke.
-We stayed with him for a while and spotted another gray whale not too far in the distance and watched him for a little bit.
-And decided to head out and search for some more gray whales.
+We stayed with him for a while and spotted another Gray whale not too far in the distance and watched him for a little bit.
+And decided to head out and search for some more Gray whales.
 And we found some!
-We spotted 3 more gray whales!
+We spotted 3 more Gray whales!

 Today was a great day to be on a boat, out In the ocean, in the sunshine.

-In the afternoon cruise, we saw 2 gray whales.
+PM: In the afternoon cruise, we saw 2 Gray whales.
 There was one that breached right off the bow of the boat!
 It was a wonderful day!

-This afternoon’s cruise also saw 5 southbound adult gray whales, as well as about 5 bowriding bottlenose right outside of the bay and about 10 pacific white sided dolphins a little later in the cruise.
+PM: This afternoon’s cruise also saw 5 southbound adult Gray whales, as well as about 5 bowriding bottlenose right outside of the bay and about 10 Pacific White Sided dolphins a little later in the cruise.

 The inclement weather did not seem to affect the sightings at all!